 You receive resident credit for the courses you take.
 Your grades factor into your University of Minnesota GPA and each course appears on your transcript with an A/F grade.
 Consult the Learning Abroad Center's Academic Policies page for more information.

 Freie Universität offers a broad variety of undergraduate programs.
 The Course Catalog has full course listings.
 Available courses for a specific term are listed approximately three months prior to the start of the term. although you can look at the course catalog at any time to get an idea of what is typically offered.
+While the majority of courses taught at FU are in Greman, students can take courses in English at the JFK Institute for North American Studies.

 Freie Universität is on the European Credit Transfer System (ECTS).
 Credits at Freie Universität are transferred from ECTS to U.S. credits at a scale of 1 ECTS = .66 U.S. semester credits, 2 ECTS = 1.3 US semester credits, and so on.